 Founded and offered annually since 1992, the PROMISE program is a paid summer internship which provides experiential learning opportunities for Oregon State University undergraduate students, with particular emphasis on providing pathways for historically underrepresented students into professional careers.
-Historically underrepresented students may include, but is not limited to: first-generation college student, low-income, LGBTQ+, students of color, veterans, transfer students, students with disabilities, etc.
+Historically underrepresented students may include, but are not limited to, first-generation students, low-income students, LGBTQ+ students, students of color, students with disabilities, veteran students and transfer students.

-Internships are available to all OSU undergraduate students who are or will be enrolled for Spring term, who have completed at least 90 undergraduate credits, and who have a current cumulative GPA of 2.5 or higher.
+Internships are available to all OSU undergraduate students who are or will be enrolled for Spring term, are eligible to work in the United States, who have completed at least 90 undergraduate credits, and who have a current cumulative GPA of 2.5 or higher.
 Preference will be given to first-time applicants.

 In alignment with OSU’s goal 1 of the 2014-2018 strategic plan: “Transformative Educational Experience,” the PROMISE program is rooted in a commitment to “support intellectual, professional and personal development to prepare Oregon State graduates for responsible and productive citizenship in a global society.”

 PROMISE PROGRAM REVISIONS

 The PROMISE program has undergone several revisions to better fit the needs of mentors and students while providing a valuable experience.

 April 6: Internship Application Closes